 The staff that is hired at independent stores is not made up of vague sales associates.
 We are trained in fitting shoes, brand knowledge, and high-end customer service.
 We know precisely who we work for and it really and truly forms a bond, a commitment to excellence and delivering the best results for customers and the store.

-Did you now that children shoes come in wide and extra wide widths?
-The reason I ask you this is because places like Nordstrom’s and Payless don’t seem to carry shoes in different widths, since they are probably not fashionable enough to make their selection.
-If you are having a hard time finding wide or extra wide shoes for your child, you can read a post I wrote where I describe the best wide and extra wide with shoes for children.
-The post is called:
+Did you now that children’s shoes come in narrow, wide and extra wide widths?
+The reason I ask you this is because places like Nordstrom’s and Payless don’t seem to carry shoes in different widths.
+If you are having a hard time finding wide or extra wide shoes for your child, you can read an article I created where I review the best wide and extra wide shoes for kids:

 Stores usually tend to pay a higher salary and provide medical insurance to employees, which allows the store to retain them for longer periods of time, creating a family atmosphere.
 And customers value walking in a store where they recognize the faces.
 We work with our store’s vision.
 We’re not a brand, we’re an independent retailer.